-Students are expected to comply with the SDSU Student Code, which appears in the Student Policies Manual and is the basic guideline reflecting university-student relations.
+Students are expected to comply with the SDSU Student Code of Conduct (3:1), which appears in the Student Policies Manual and is the basic guideline reflecting university-student relations.
 The code defines student behavior, expectations and related university conduct and judicial procedures.

 In addition all MLS students are expected to comply with professional behavior, expectations and requirements specifically set forth as essential within the MLS program.
 The student will be notified in a conference with a program official, typically the program director that a recommendation for dismissal is being filed.
 In the event the director is unavailable a SDSU MLS faculty member will be assigned to the conference by the program director.
 A student will be dismissed from the professional program for any of the following reasons.

 Following Probation according to the policies and procedures previously described.